How To Make App Store Screenshots

 Select screenshot colors from your app's color palette.
 This reinforces consistent branding from the App Store screenshots down to the user experience.

 Screenshots should match the style and objective of the app, reflecting its emotional tone.
-For instance, finance apps may wish to project knowledge and stability while games may want to evoke whismy and playfulness.
+For instance, finance apps may wish to project knowledge and stability, while games may want to evoke whimsy and playfulness.

 Examples Of App Store Screenshots